-In January 2014, Linda Jakobson took up the position of Visiting Professor at the United States Studies Centre at the University of Sydney.
+From 2014 to 2016 Linda Jakobson was a Visiting Professor at the United States Studies Centre at the University of Sydney.
 From 2011 to 2013 she served as East Asia Program Director of the Lowy Institute for International Policy.

 Before moving to Sydney in 2011 she lived and worked in China for over 20 years and published six books on China and other East Asian societies.
 Her last position in Beijing was Director of the China and Global Security Programme and Senior Researcher at the Stockholm International Peace Research Institute (SIPRI) 2009-2011.
 A Mandarin speaker, Jakobson has published extensively on China’s foreign policy, the Taiwan Straits, China’s energy security, China's Arctic aspirations, and its science and technology polices.